AnnexLabs/AnnexUI/README.md

 #### Preset without config options
 The code below shows the simplest example of Annex.
-By specifying a `presetName` your Typesense cluster knows how to perform the query.
+By specifying a `presetName` value, your Typesense cluster knows how to perform the query.
 Along with that, the default config options (e.g. `'⌘k'` for the keyboard shortcut, `layout` being `'modal'`, etc.) are good enough to get going.

-This also assumes your Typesense collection schema is consistent enough with Annex's best-attempt and rendering results.
+This does assume your Typesense collection schema is "simple enough" that Annex can determine what the title, body and URL of the result ought to be (during rendering).

 ``` html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/AnnexLabs/AnnexUI@0.1.2-stable/dist/bundle.min.js" defer></script>